vmeng/spindle-code/keywords/README.md

 Keywords.py expects bnc.py to be in the same directory.
 The bnc.py script contains a list of word frequencies obtained from the spoken part of the British National Corpus (BNC) and the total number of words of the spoken part of the BNC.

-You could use any other word frequencies obtained from a different corpus.
+You could use the script with any other word frequencies obtained from a different corpus.

 **stopwords.py**